Table of Contents

 The process of finding closure isn’t always easy

-No matter how a person interprets closure meaning, the unanimous takeaway in all these responses is that it is a must to be able to handle the grim reality of heartbreak and move on from it.
+No matter how a person interprets the meaning of “closure”, the unanimous takeaway in all these responses is that it is a must to be able to handle the grim reality of heartbreak and move on from it.
 The process of finding closure, however, isn’t always easy.
 How do you ask someone for closure?
 Is it possible to demand and get closure from a guy or girl?

-After all, there is no telling how you ex is processing a breakup and how they’d respond to your request for a relationship closure conversation.
-Yes, that does create a bit of a between a rock and a hard place kind of a situation but that does not mean your quest for closure is a lost cause.
+After all, there is no telling how your ex is processing the breakup and how they’d respond to your request for a relationship closure conversation.
+Yes, that does create a bit of a ‘between a rock and a hard place’ kind of a situation, but that does not mean your quest for closure is a lost cause.

-No matter how painful it is, you have to try to reach out to your ex and have the relationship closure conversation.
+No matter how painful it is, you have to try to reach out to your ex and have a relationship closure conversation.
 There are several ways to do this:

 1. Be clear and concise